-The ideal time to undertake this placement is during the second long vacation.
+The ideal time to undertake this summer project / placement is during the second long vacation.
 You should make all the arrangements yourself, usually during the course of your second year.
 To qualify as an industrial visit report the placement should have substantial materials content.
-If you have arranged your placement in good time, you can apply for financial assistance from the grant made to us by the Armourers and Brasiers' and Ironmongers Companies for travel and accommodation.
+If you have arranged your project / placement in good time, you can apply for financial assistance from the grants made to us by the Armourers and Brasiers' and Ironmongers' Companies for travel and accommodation.
 All applications for financial assistance must be made through the Director of Studies; ideally, these should be made no later than the end of Hilary term.
-Further advice on finding a placement can be gained from the Director of Studies who will give a lunchtime briefing on seeking industrial placements early in Hilary Term of the second year.
+Further advice on finding a project / placement can be gained from the Director of Studies who will give a lunchtime briefing on seeking industrial projects early in Hilary Term.
+You must attend this talk if you wish to be considered for placement / project opportunities coordinated by the Department.

-15.3 Industrial Visits
+14.3 Industrial Visits